ericsson-innovate/hackathon-portal/README.md

 Hackathon Portal
 ================

-This project is a web portal that is used to explain the API calls of the AT&T Foundry Connected Car API.
+This project is a web portal that is used to explain the AT&T Foundry Connected Car API.

 _Check out the actual site at [ericsson-innovate.github.io/hackathon-portal](http://ericsson-innovate.github.io/hackathon-portal/)_